Yes... yay! :)

 FL Studio in 32bit and 64bit - You can install both of these versions using the same registration on all your computers, under the conditions listed above.

-FL Studio for Native OS X - This program can be installed on all your Mac computers, under the conditions listed above.
+FL Studio for Native OS X - This program can be installed on all your Mac computers, under the same conditions listed above.

 Image-Line Support Team